Examples

 Tip

-To use input attributes, you can use dot or square bracket notation, so {{ entry.meta.slug }}, returns the same value as {{ entry.meta['slug'] }}, and if you have a field called location, you can use it as {{ entry.fields.location }}, or {{ entry.fields['location'] }}
+To use entry attributes, you can use dot notation or bracket notation.
+Thus, {{ entry.meta.slug }} returns the same value as {{ entry.meta['slug'] }}.
+If you have a field called location, you can use it both as {{ entry.fields.location }} or {{ entry.fields['location'] }}.